 As a kid, I loved textiles and fabrics.
 My mother was a remarkable seamstress who designed and made her own clothes and could construct anything with fabric.
 She occasionally ventured into related fiber arts, including weaving, which fascinated me.

 When I went to college to pursue a degree in design, my favorite classes were weaving and fiber arts, taught by Gayle Wimmer, an internationally respected artist who had lived and worked with handweavers in Poland, Israel, France, and Italy.
 Studying with Gayle increased my love of textiles and the art of weaving.
 My appreciation of handweavers — primarily women — grew tremendously.

 Despite my love of textiles, I knew living the life of handweaver was not my path.
-For many years I admired fine weaving from a distance, not really creating or collecting textiles, appreciating and encouraging fiber artists in quiet ways.
+For many years I admired fine weaving from a distance, not really creating or collecting textiles, yet appreciating and encouraging fiber artists in quiet ways.

 I very clearly remember one day having an epiphany: I wanted to invest in high-quality textiles, and, perhaps more importantly, support the women weavers who make textiles in traditional fashion, working in their homes or small studios — a diminishing number of artists who are increasingly rare.
 The concept was clear, but I wasn’t certain exactly what a plan would encompass, or how to go about realizing it.
 The idea seemed like something to pursue at some undetermined time in the future.

 The idea of working with women handweavers certainly wasn’t on my mind when synchronicity and grace led me to Sardinian textiles, my first encounter with a Sardinian weaver, and the gold standard of the tessitori artigianali.